-Late applications will be considered after all on-time applications unless the Academy considers that there are good reasons for the application being late, which must be stated at the time of application, e.g. exceptional medical reasons preventing an earlier application, late removal into the area.
+Late applications will be considered by Local Authority officers after all on-time applications unless the Academy considers that there are good reasons for the application being late, which must be stated at the time of application, e.g. exceptional medical reasons preventing an earlier application, late removal into the area.
 Supporting documentation must be provided by the cut-off date which is the same as that used by the Local Authority Co-ordination Scheme.